-As discussed throughout this chapter, NYC's ecology and development history play an important role in contextualizing the geography of the city's contemporary flood risks.
-Many of today's flood hazard areas were historically natural streams and wetlands (Figure 1) that flooded regularly.
-But the risks associated with preurbanization flooding in these areas were low since the ecological communities found there were well-adapted to these conditions, and the human population exposed to these floods was relatively low.
-Contextually, this preurbanization level of flood risk can be viewed as an unavoidable floor (Figure 24, left), below which risk cannot be reduced.
-It is worth noting that even if the NYC metropolitan area had never urbanized, flood hazards - and in turn, flood risk - would have continued to increase through the 20th century, due to the effects of global climate change on sea level and precipitation patterns (as represented by the yellow box on the first column).
+As discussed throughout this chapter, NYC's natural environment and development history both play important roles in determining the geography of the city's contemporary flood risks.
+Many of today's flood hazard areas were historically natural streams, wetlands, and other coastal ecosystems (Figure 1) that flooded regularly.
+This historical flooding presented low risk since the ecological communities found in these pre-urbanization landscapes were well-adapted to these conditions, and human population densities were relatively low.
+Contextually, this pre-urbanization level of flood risk can be viewed as an unavoidable floor (Figure 24, left), below which risk cannot be reduced.
+It is worth noting that even if no urbanization had occurred, flood hazards - and in turn, flood risks - in this pre-development NYC would have increased over the last century, due to the effects of global climate change on sea level and precipitation patterns (as represented by the yellow box on the first column).